MicrosoftDocs/power-automate-docs/articles/common-data-model-approve.md

 ## Save the flow

-1. At the top of the screen, enter a name for the created cloud flow.
+1. At the top of the screen, enter a name for the created cloud flow, and select **Save**.

-1. Select **Save**.

 1. In Dropbox, add at least two files to the folder that you specified: one to test approval and one to test rejection.